-- 1. Reinsurance contracts; - 2.
-Marine insurance contracts pertaining to objects such as vessels with Japanese nationality used for international maritime transportation; - 3.
-Aviation insurance contracts pertaining to aircrafts with Japanese nationality used for commercial aviation; - 4.
-Insurance contract pertaining to launching into outer space; - 5.
-Certain insurance contracts covering cargo located within Japan which is in process of being shipped overseas; and

-6. Overseas travel insurance.
+- Reinsurance contracts; - Marine insurance contracts pertaining to objects such as vessels with Japanese nationality used for international maritime transportation; - Aviation insurance contracts pertaining to aircrafts with Japanese nationality used for commercial aviation; - Insurance contract pertaining to launching into outer space; - Certain insurance contracts covering cargo located within Japan which is in process of being shipped overseas; and - Overseas travel insurance.

-7. What penalty is available for those who operate without appropriate permission?
+7. What penalty is available for those who operate in your jurisdiction without appropriate permission?